hendrixjoseph/hendrixjoseph.github.io/_posts/2019-09-20-september-2019-blog-statistics.md

----
-layout: post
-title: September 2019 Blog Statistics
-tags: [blog statistics]
-keywords: [blog, statistics, blog statistics, analytics, pageviews, webmaster, webmaster tools, alexa, google]
-hashtags: [blogging, blogstats]
-image: /images/blog-stats/2019-09-stats.png
----

-Three more of this blog stat reports, and I'll have two year's worth of monthly reports - the first report was on [January 2018](https://www.joehxblog.com/january-2018-blog-statistics/).
+Three more of these blog stat reports, and I'll have two year's worth of monthly reports - the first report was on [January 2018](https://www.joehxblog.com/january-2018-blog-statistics/).

 Speaking of which, I've created [a spreadsheet containing all the blog stats so far](https://github.com/hendrixjoseph/hendrixjoseph.github.io/blob/master/_data/blog-stats.csv), so you can, if you want, see everything at a glance.
 I don't include stats that are derived from other stats (basically, the ratios).
 Also, any blank spots mean either I didn't record that specific statistic, or it wasn't available that month.